rust-lang/blog.rust-lang.org/posts/2020-01-28-conf-lineup.md

 ---

 A new decade has started, and we are excited about the Rust conferences coming up.
-Each conference is an opportunity to learn about Rust, share your knowledge, and to have a good time with your fellow rustacians.
+Each conference is an opportunity to learn about Rust, share your knowledge, and to have a good time with your fellow Rustaceans.
 Read on to learn more about the events we know about so far.

 ---

 **FOSDEM** <br> February 2nd, 2020
 ---

 [FOSDEM][fosdem site] stands for the Free and Open Source Developers European Meeting.
 At this event software developers around the world will meet up, share ideas and collaborate.
-FOSDOM will be hosting a [Rust devroom][fosdem agenda] workshop that aims to present the features and possibilities offered by Rust, as well as some of the many exciting tools and projects in its ecosystem.
+FOSDEM will be hosting a [Rust devroom][fosdem agenda] workshop that aims to present the features and possibilities offered by Rust, as well as some of the many exciting tools and projects in its ecosystem.

 [fosdem site]: https://fosdem.org/2020/
 [fosdem agenda]: https://fosdem.org/2020/schedule/track/rust/